 “When did I feel the happiest and most carefree?”

-Despite not having clear answers, you begin by following your curiosity.
-As you dive deeper, you can break down the walls that have created over the years.
+Despite not having clear answers, you can begin by following your curiosity.
+As you dive deeper, you can break down those walls and get to your true self.

 Live a Congruent Life